Globular Cluster - Mike Stollery

 ‘You’ll be the death of me.
 You surely will,’ she said.

-‘Then I shall just have to try harder,’ I muttered.
+‘Then I shall just have to keep on trying,’ I muttered.

 I polished off my dose of sludge and pushed the plate aside.
 It was replaced with an envelope upon which was handwritten a name and an address, neither of which were my own.